How to install a new hard drive and copy your Slackware install without loosing any data.

 The next step is the big one - copy the files to the new disk!

-Change to single user mode before you go any further with "telinit 1", when we do the copy we want all directories and files (including links) but not /new-disk or the contents of /proc.
+Change to single user mode before you go any further with "telinit 1", when we do the copy we want all

 The How-To provides three methods for the copy operation, I used the third option, "cp -a".